ioccc-src/winner/2011/konno/README.md

 This tiny program outputs what looks like a tiny keyboard.
 OK, so the letters are missing.
-But that is no problem because this program identifes the lower case letters that were pressed!
+But that is no problem because this program identifies the lower case letters that were pressed!

 It is one of those minimal keyboards without all of those confusing symbols keys.
-No shift for SHOULDING CAPS but at least it does not have that useless caps lock key!
+No shift for SHOUTING CAPS but at least it does not have that useless caps lock key!

 We recommend that you completely deconstruct / figure out